AlexGuo1998/JsonExtr/README.md

 Notice the additional `\n`.

-_Hint: use numeric key on objects to retrieve object name._
+_Hint: use numeric key on objects to retrieve object property name._

 ## Iterate object properties (dict keys)